Do Small Businesses Really Need SEO? Why Most Don’t (Yet)

 “It’s the only way to get found online.”

-In the early days of business, investing in SEO can pull your focus, and your budget, away from what actually helps you grow.
-Before you worry about ranking on Google, you need to make sure your message is clear, your offer is proven, and your website is built to connect with real people first.
+In the early days of business, chasing SEO can pull your focus and your budget away from the things that help you grow.
+Before you worry about ranking on Google, you need to make sure your message is clear and your website is built to connect with real people first.

 The Problem: Chasing Visibility Before Clarity